Pawelo112/Pong/README.md

 + **[scoreboard.py](https://github.com/Pawelo112/Pong/blob/main/scoreboard.py)** - This file contains all methods connected to the scoreboard like updating score and displaying it at the top of the screen.
 You can change the font or displayed text here.

-+ **[snake.py](https://github.com/Pawelo112/Simple-snake-game-in-Python/blob/main/snake.py)** - This file collects all methods and things connected to the snake object like creating small snake at the start and adding new "segments" of it, which is used after eating one piece of food by snake.
++ **[paddle.py](https://github.com/Pawelo112/Pong/blob/main/paddle.py)** - This file collects all methods and things connected to the paddle.
+Here you can change paddle size or where it is located.
+You can also change by how many pixels paddle moves up or down (25 by default).

 ## 📝 License